korlibs/korge-fleks/README.md

 Korge-Fleks is maintained by [@jobe-m](https://github.com/jobe-m)

-## Supported Version-triple
+## Supported Versions

-- Korge-Fleks Addon: v0.0.3
-- Korge: 3.4.0
+- Korge: 4.0.0-rc
+- Korge-fleks addon: v0.0.4
+- Korge-parallax addon: (no commit yet)
+- Korge-tiled addon: 13e674655b94d422839fd3b689f8ba40e92fa84c
 - Fleks: c24925091ced418bf045ba0672734addaab573d8 (on branch 2.3-korge-serialization)

 ## Idea

 The Korge-Fleks implementation follows the idea to separate the configuration of Game Objects from its behaviour.
-A Game Object in an ECS world is an Entity and by that just an index number (in Fleks e.g.`Entity(id = 1)`).
+A Game Object in an ECS world is an Entity and by that just an index number (in Fleks e.g. `Entity(id = 1)`).
 The aspects of an Entity are stored in Components.
 Aspects can be read as runtime-configuration for a Game Object.
 Component objects have a relationship to at least one Entity.
 ECS Systems iterate over all (active) Entities of an ECS world and execute the "behaviour" for each Entity.